BasetsanaM15/Savore-Cooking-Community-App/README.md

-Savore – Cooking Community App

-Module: Advanced C# Programming

-Institution: Eduvos (Pty) Ltd

-Developer: Basetsana Mabusela

-Lecturer: Charles Mukwevho

-Overview:

-Savore is a distributed ASP.NET web application built as part of the Advanced C# Programming module at Eduvos.
-It is designed for an online cooking community where registered users can share, view, and rate recipes.
-The system supports user authentication, secure password management, personal recipe dashboards, and recipe rating functionality.
-It includes a Web Service layer for database interaction and logs each rating submitted.

-Features:

-User Registration & Login-
-Secure registration using email, password, and personal details.
-Login and password recovery via security question included.

-Personal Profile Management-
-Users can update their personal information and change their passwords at any time.

-Recipe Management-
-Submit new recipes with name, ingredients, and method, View detailed recipe information including average rating, View a personal dashboard with submitted recipes and their rating summaries.

-Rating System-
-Logged-in users can rate other users’ recipes (1 to 5).
-Ratings cannot be changed once submitted.

-Access Control-
-Unauthenticated users are redirected to the login page if trying to access protected areas.

-Log Out Functionality-
-Users can securely end their session via the logout feature.

-Technologies Used:

-Front-End & Back-End: ASP.NET Web Forms (C#)

-Web Service: ASP.NET Web Service (ASMX)

-Database: SQL Server (alternatively compatible with MS Access)

-Logging: Text file log for rating submissions

-Database Structure:

-Users Table – Stores user information including email, password, and security question/answer.

-Recipes Table – Stores recipe details: name, ingredients, method, owner ID.

-Ratings Table – Stores rating records: recipe ID, user ID, rating value.

-How It Works:

-User registers → email and password are stored securely.

-User logs in → gains access to view, post, and rate recipes.

-Recipe ratings → submitted through the Web Service and stored in the database.

-Ratings are logged in a .txt file with user email, recipe name, and rating value.

-Recipe owners can view all their recipes with average and total ratings.

-File Structure (Main Folders):

-/Savore-Cooking-Community-App
-├── /App_Code
-├── /App_Data
-├── /WebService
-│   └── RecipeService.asmx
-├── /Pages
-│   ├── Register.aspx
-│   ├── Login.aspx
-│   ├── ViewRecipes.aspx
-│   ├── SubmitRecipe.aspx
-│   ├── RateRecipe.aspx
-│   └── Profile.aspx
-├── /Logs
-│   └── ratings.txt
-├── Web.config
-└── README.md

-Academic Integrity Notice

-This project was developed as an academic submission for Eduvos and follows all plagiarism and referencing policies.
-All work is original and complies with academic honesty standards.

-Contact

-For questions or feedback regarding this project, please contact me on GitHub or via email.
+# Savore Community Cooking App

+## Project Overview
+**Savore** is a distributed web application designed for the Online Cooking Community.
+It enables users to submit, view, and rate recipes on a scale from 1 to 5.
+Built with ASP.NET using C#, this project demonstrates key skills in advanced C# programming, secure user authentication, database connectivity, and web service integration.

+> This project was completed for the **Advanced C# Programming** module at Eduvos, under the module code **ITHCA0 / ITACA0**.

+---

+## Features

+- **User Registration & Authentication**
+  - Secure registration with personal details
+  - Login and logout functionality
+  - Forgot password recovery using a security question
+  - Password change functionality

+- **Recipe Management**
+  - Submit new recipes with name, ingredients, and method
+  - View all recipes with average and total rating info
+  - Users can only view and manage their own posted recipes

+- **Rating System**
+  - Rate other users' recipes from 1 to 5
+  - View average rating of each recipe
+  - Ratings are final once submitted

+- **User Profile**
+  - View and update personal information

+- **Security & Access**
+  - Non-logged-in users are redirected to the login page if accessing restricted pages
+  - Secure session management and logout

+## Technologies Used

+- **Frontend & Backend**: ASP.NET Web Forms (C#)
+- **Database**: Microsoft SQL Server or MS Access
+- **Web Service**: ASP.NET Web Service